 The Pharmacological State ends where Pivot Protocols begins.

-The opioid-sensitized population that pharmaceutical medicine created and then abandoned is the population now presenting with Compressed-Cycle Opioid Dependence from kratom extracts and 7-hydroxymitragynine.
-The retail market for novel partial agonists — The Kindled Market — is the direct downstream consequence of the institutional pharmacology this series documents.
+The opioid-sensitized population that pharmaceutical medicine created and then abandoned is the population now presenting with Compressed-Cycle Opioid Dependence from kratom extracts and 7-OH.
+The retail market for novel opioids — The Kindled Market — is the direct downstream consequence of the institutional pharmacology this series documents.

 The history explains the present.
 The present is what Pivot was built to address.